zamicol/zamicol.com/pages/words.md

 ceteris paribus - all things being equal sophistry - the use of fallacious arguments, especially with the intention of deceiving.
 Isomorphic.  - Math functions, programs, philosophic ideas that are interchangeably equivalent (although they may require some conversion)
+Dialectic - the art of investigating or discussing the truth of opinions.
+Megalomania - obsession with the exercise of power, especially in the domination of others.